LGBTQ rights in Kansas: Hate crime law

 At present, Kansas' hate crime law provides penalty enhancements for the commission of a crime motivated by the victim's sexual orientation.
 It does not cover gender identity.
 However, federal law has covered both categories since the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act was signed into law by President Barack Obama in October 2009.

 Regulation of LGBT material

 In March 2024, the Kansas State Legislature passed a bill redefining content containing "acts of homosexuality" as being harmful to minors, in the same category as most forms of pornography.
 The law went on to require government ID-based age verification to access such material.

 Conversion therapy

 In June 2020, Roeland Park became the first city in the state to ban conversion therapy on minors.
 Lawrence followed suit in April 2021.

 In October 2021, Prairie Village became the third city within Kansas to legally ban conversion therapy.

 Transgender rights

 In an attempt to curb anti-LGBT legislation, such as SB 180, Kansas Governor Laura Kelly used veto power to prevent such bills from becoming law.
 However, many of Kelly's vetoes have been overridden by the Kansas legislature since 2021.

-Since 2023, Kansas does not issue new birth certificates with amended gender markers due to SB 180.

-After the passage of Senate Bill 180, only "birth sex only for the individual" would be listed on a birth certificate and on a driver licence officially - under new laws and policies that go into legal effect within Kansas.
-Kansas in the past couple of years legally allowed transgender people to change the sex marker on their birth certificate, driver's license and other personal documents by court order.
-When Kansas began allowing this, only two states remained that did not: Ohio and Tennessee.
-After the law was passed on July 1, governor Laura Kelly announced that the Kansas Department of Revenue would continue serving requests for citizens to change their gender identity.
-Kansas Attorney General Kris Kobach sued two officials in Kelly's administration over her denouncement of the law, and a temporary two-week restraining order was granted by judge Teresa Watson prohibiting gender identity changes to driver's licenses, citing a "public safety concern."
-On June 13, 2025, a unanimous ruling by the Kansas Court of Appeals reversed the injunction and sent it back to the Shawnee District Court for reassessment, stipulating a judge other than Watson should assess the case.
-According to the Topeka Capitol-Journal, “The Court of Appeals observed that there was no evidence ‘beyond mere speculation’ to support the trial court's finding that allowing transgender people to change their gender markers would somehow impair the identification of criminal suspects.
-The Court of Appeals also held AG Kobach had not shown a substantial likelihood of prevailing on his view that S.B.
-180 requires all new and renewed driver's licenses to list the driver's sex assigned at birth.”